 - FUNCube Pro+ SDR Dongle (not visible above)

 - Transmit/Receive Relay System to enable dual-receivers/decoders (not visible above)

-We’ll explain each of these components as well as the supporting shack infrastructure that we are using for EME below.
+We’ll explain each of these components and the supporting shack infrastructure we are using for EME below.

 Transceiver, SDR Receiver, and Sequencing

-To ensure good frequency stability in our setup, we installed a Reference Injection Board from Leo Bodnar in our IC-9700.
-The Reference Injection Board uses Leo Bodnar’s Mini Precision GPS Reference Clock (the small device on top of our IC-9700 in the photo above) to lock the IC-9700 to a highly accurate GPS sourced clock.
-The installation and configuration of the Reference Injection Board in our IC-9700 were simple and Leo Bodnar’s website covers the installation and setup procedure for these components.
+To ensure good frequency stability and limit IC-9700 frequency drift in our setup, we installed a Reference Injection Board from Leo Bodnar in our IC-9700.
+The Reference Injection Board uses Leo Bodnar’s Mini Precision GPS Reference Clock (the small device on top of our IC-9700 in the photo above) to lock the IC-9700 to a highly accurate GPS-sourced clock.
+The installation and configuration of the Reference Injection Board in our IC-9700 were simple, and Leo Bodnar’s website covers the installation and setup procedure for these components.

 FUNcube Dongle Pro+